smugnier/HWW-EFT-Interpretation/Madgraph/MadGraph-JobOptions/README.md

 This file gives a description of all the DSIDs (number that is a reference to a particular process) of the processes I've generated.

+Syntax precision in the job option:
+NP=2: generateSM and both linear and quadratic EFT NP=1: generate SM with linear EFT terms
+NP^2==2: generation of only linear EFT terms
+NP^2==4: generation of only quadratic EFT terms
+[QCD]: loop diagrams generation (needed for ggF)

 ## SIGNAL processes (ggF: gg -> h -> lvlv)

 The DSIDs starts at 100004, I used 100000 to 100003 to make some tests in the beginning and I haven't reinitialise the numbers.